Morgan McGill: Early life

 McGill was born in Atlanta to former Indianapolis Colts and New York Jets player Curt McGill and NCAA tennis champion Kelly Baskin McGill.
 She revealed it was Indiana Jones that got her inspired to be an actress.
 She is an avid athlete herself excelling at tennis and volleyball playing regional and national level in both.
 McGill also takes part in comedy with an improv groupe based throughout the southeast.

 Career

 McGill made her on screen debut as Lynn Loud Jr. in A Loud House Christmas.
 Her role was later recast in The Really Loud House to Annaka Fourneret.
-News online was spread that a cast member of A Loud House Christmas had been bullied online which was later revealed to be McGill.
+News online was spread that a cast member of A Loud House Christmas had been the subject of being bullied online which was later revealed to be McGill.
 The online bullies criticized McGill's appearance and call her a fake athlete.
 McGill has also appeared in the television shows Lovecraft Country and The Kitty Kelley Files.

 Personal life

 While McGill hopes to continues her acting career, she said she hopes to play tennis at her future university.
-She has also mentioned her interest interest in working in the medical field as a doctor or veterinarian.
+She has also mentioned her interest in working in the medical field as a doctor or veterinarian.